 Here swims, floats and flutters any species of the underground world you can imagine and they all get along perfectly respecting one another space.
 They clearly are all being fed well or you would see a much different picture in the water.

-Highlights for me were the blue lobster (which incidentally I never knew were rarely blue).
-In fact in a BBC news article, dated may 26, 2016 (cited: https://www.bbc.com/news/magazine-36369687, BBC News: How rare are bright blue lobsters?) notes how rare they really are.
+Some highlights are the blue lobster!
+In fact they are so rare, a BBC news article, dated may 26, 2016 (cited: https://www.bbc.com/news/magazine-36369687, BBC News: How rare are bright blue lobsters?) notes how rare they really are.

 I was so happy to see how well they are living and looked after, although it was very costly getting indoors, we went after 7:00 at night, which is called 'Sharks After Dark', you can stay as long as you like up until 11:00.
 It is $7 cheaper than the usual price but you can still see all the exhibits so it's worth it.